Cajun Blackened Seasoning

 Spice Ingredients: Pacific sea salt, onion, celery, crushed red pepper, white pepper, black pepper, garlic, mustard seeds and oregano.

-Cajun Blackened Seasoning is available in a 4 oz. spice grinder bottle and a 16 oz. refill bottle, so you can refill your spice grinder bottle which can be reused multiple times.
+Cajun Blackened Seasoning is available in a 4 oz. spice grinder bottle.

 Cajun Blackened Seasoning Cooking Instructions

 Even though the Cajun Blackening process was used originally on fish, it can be used equally well on thin cuts of beef, pork, chicken, shrimp and vegetables.

 NOTE: To review and/or select the meat you wish to use, please refer to the "Recommendation Guide to selecting your beef, pork, chicken, turkey or seafood" PDF, located in the Recipe link in the heading at the top of the Home page.

 1) Evenly spray or rub, a little oil on all sides of your fish, beef, pork, chicken or vegetables.